-- Being avoided, ignored, excluded or feared by others - Being stereotyped, criticized or ridiculed by others - Profiling by authorities, peers, or businesses - Unfair policies, practices and inequitable opportunities within established institutions - Educational or professional curriculum that ignores or minimizes BIPOC history and contributions to a shared society - Lack of representation - Devaluing or minimizing of thoughts, feelings and experiences - Exposure to outdated and offensive views and terminology
+- Being avoided, ignored, excluded or feared by others - Being stereotyped, criticized or ridiculed by others - Profiling by authorities, peers or businesses - Unfair policies, practices and inequitable opportunities within established institutions - Educational or professional curriculum that ignores or minimizes BIPOC history and contributions to a shared society - Lack of representation - Devaluation or minimization of thoughts, feelings and experiences - Exposure to outdated and offensive views and terminology

 Taking steps to proactively care for your mind, body and spiritual self can serve as a protective measure against traumatic stressors.
 There is no "right" way to react to racism and the trauma caused by it.
-It is important for BIPOC to acknowledge and accept their feelings, discuss experiences with trusted individuals, seek support to help facilitate positive coping mechanisms and practice self-care and empowerment by using your voice however you feel comfortable.
+It is important for BIPOC to acknowledge and accept their feelings, discuss experiences with trusted individuals, seek support to help facilitate positive coping mechanisms and practice self-care and empowerment by using their voice however they feel comfortable.